savoirfairelinux/dhtnet/extras/virtual-networking/docs/adding-tests.md

 Use this when you need a new check or command but the current runtime model is already enough.

 1. Add `probes/<name>.json`.
-2. Choose the smallest backend that fits:
-   - `command` for a fixed argv template with placeholders
-   - `namespace-command` for “run this argv in this namespace”
-   - `flag-command` for a helper script/binary that accepts `--flag value` inputs
-3. Declare `required_inputs`.
+2. Declare `required_inputs`.
-4. Add default capture/label/kind if the probe should own them.
-5. If the probe needs a shell helper, add it under `probes/`.
+3. Put the real captures and assertions in `probe_sequence`.
+4. Prefer adding a small typed action in `lib/probe_runner.py` over adding a large shell helper.
-6. Use the new probe from a scenario step.
+5. Use the new probe from a scenario step.

 Example: